-Here’s an example from Ted Baker where items last just 3-5 seconds:
+Here’s an example from Benetton where items last just 3-5 seconds:

-However, again, watch over your own video after you’re finished adding the interactive elements in to make sure the duration that each interactive element stays on the page feels comfortable to you.
+However, again, watch over your video after you’re finished adding the interactive elements to make sure the duration that each interactive element stays on the page feels comfortable to you.

 Generally, your shoppable video is going to be an ad.
 If that’s the case, you’re likely interrupting someone while they’re watching an entertaining video.